Kruger, Coast & Cape

 Day 3

-Kruger National ParkRise early and enjoy a light breakfast of coffee and rusk (twice-baked bread) before heading out on a morning game drive.
-Most of your day will be spent spotting game from your overland vehicle, birdwatching and stopping at various waterholes and viewpoints to rest along the way.
-In the evening, choose to relax at camp or perhaps head out on an optional night drive with the park guide.
-The optional night drives are a chance to spot nocturnal animals and perhaps even a night-time predator or two – maybe catch a lion or hyena out hunting, or perhaps impala out in search of a late-night feed.
+Kruger National ParkWave goodbye to the Mambas and take a scenic drive along the famous Panorama Route through some of the most stunning scenery South Africa has to offer, such as Bourke’s Luck Potholes.
+In the evening, choose to relax at your camp, located in Kruger National Park, or perhaps head out on an optional night drive with the park guide.
+The optional night drives are a chance to spot nocturnal animals and perhaps even a night-time predator or two – maybe catch a lion or hyena out hunting, or perhaps an impala out in search of a late-night feed.

 Meals: Breakfast Dinner -